0x3EF8/Game-Graphics-FPS-Unlocker/README.md

 #### Universal Support

-#### Note: Enable Game Graphics/FPS.This module will not work if you're using MagiskHide Props. or other similar modules with it.
+#### Note: This module will not work if you're using MagiskHide Props. or other similar modules with it.
 SafetyNet failed for all games.
 I require assistance.Xposed module to fix or bypass SafetyNet.
 It may break some system apps, such as Miui Camera, Package Installer, and others.

 #### Installation: Just flash via Magisk and reboot